 What does HSIMS do?
 Simply, HSIMS uses the exact result of each dog’s test, not the allotted ‘A B or C’ grading, and compares it against a potential mate’s result to give an exact prediction for the outcome of this mating.

 How does it work?
-Firstly, a reminder that to get to the given grade the test assesses almost 20,000 points on the dog’s genome implicated in incidences of Histio so therefore indicating a susceptibility to Histio and in terms of the test an increased or decreased risk of developing the disease.
-If your dog has lots of these indications out of the 20,000 possible it will be scored a ‘C’, if it does not have many it will be scored an ‘A’.
+Firstly, a reminder that to get to the given grade the test assesses almost 20,000 points on the dog’s genome which are implicated in incidences of Histio so therefore indicating a susceptibility to Histio and in terms of the test an increased or decreased risk of developing the disease.
+If your dog has lots of these indications out of the 20,000 possible it will be scored a ‘C’, if it does not have so many it will be scored an ‘A’.

 [For example – You have a prediction of A 20%, B 65% and C 15% for a litter.
 You then go ahead and end up with 7 puppies.
 20% of seven is 1.4 so, as you cannot have 0.4 of a puppy, you could expect at least one index A dog in the litter but you might just get two.
 65% of 7 is 4.55 and you can expect 4 index B dogs but maybe you will get 5.
 Finally 15% of 7 is 0.68 which means you are most likely get one C dog but you might be lucky and get none.
-The point is the numbers can vary a little but still fulfil the prediction.
+The point is the numbers can vary a little but still broadly fulfil the prediction.
 In this example the most likely outcome is probably 1A, 5B & 1C but any of the numbers could differ by one but experience shows that this will be a good indication of the breakdown of the litter.

 What Does this mean for breeding?
 The idea is that breeders use the HSIMS database as a selection tool to work towards increasing the health of Bernese by decreasing the number of index C dogs.
 This is much the same aims as the previous simple application of the test which was basically ‘do not mate ‘C’ to ‘C’ but in a completely more detailed and individual dog based way.
 Do not misunderstand this prediction.
 It is not a general, ball park, estimated, likelihood for the outcome of two proposed dogs of certain grades but an individual prediction for that mating only.
 Siblings will not be the same, offspring will not be the same, this has to be done for individual dog to individual bitch.